harshit-ladia/FastAPI/README.md

-usage of fastapi to perform crud in mysql
+Usage of FastAPI to perform crud in MySQL